2025 Indianapolis 500

 The 2025 Indianapolis 500 (branded as the 109th Running of the Indianapolis 500 presented by Gainbridge for sponsorship reasons) was an IndyCar Series race that was held on Sunday, May 25, 2025, at the Indianapolis Motor Speedway in Speedway, Indiana.
-The race was round six of the 2025 NTT IndyCar Series season.
-The month of May activities formally began with the Sonsio Grand Prix on the combined road course.
-The race was televised on Fox for the first time in its history.
+The race was round six of the 2025 NTT IndyCar Series season, and was televised on Fox for the first time in its history.
 The 2025 race marked the first year of hybrid energy recovery system powertrains at Indianapolis.

+The month of May activities formally began with the Sonsio Grand Prix on the combined road course.
 Practice officially began on Tuesday, May 13, and Time Trials were held on May 17–18.
 Carb Day, the traditional final day of practice, along with the Pit Stop Challenge, took place on May 23.
 Rookie driver Robert Shwartzman of Prema Racing qualified for the pole position, the first rookie pole winner since Teo Fabi in 1983.
 (Note: Rookie driver Tony Stewart qualified second for the 1996 Indianapolis 500 but was elevated to the pole position on race day after pole winner Scott Brayton was fatally injured in a crash during a practice session on May 17.)

-Three-time series champion Álex Palou won the race, his first Indianapolis 500 victory and first oval-track victory in IndyCar, assuming the lead late in the race and holding off 2022 race winner Marcus Ericsson.
-Runner-up Ericsson, and his Andretti Global teammate Kyle Kirkwood, who initially finished in sixth, were moved to the back of the field along with Prema Racing driver Callum Ilott after all three of their cars failed post-race technical inspections.
-Consequently, David Malukas finished in second and Pato O'Ward in third.
+Three-time series champion Álex Palou of Chip Ganassi Racing won the race, his first Indianapolis 500 victory and first oval-track victory in IndyCar.
+It marked Ganassi's 6th Indy 500 victory, tied for second most all-time.
+It was Palou's sixth start at Indy, his best previous finish was a second in 2021.
+Palou took the lead on lap 187, and held off 2022 winner Marcus Ericsson of Andretti Global.
+Second place Ericsson, his teammate Kyle Kirkwood (6th), and Callum Ilott (12th) all failed post-race technical inspection, and were moved to the back of the field when official results were posted.
+Consequently, David Malukas was elevated to second place and Pato O'Ward to third.
 Palou's win highlighted a dominating season in which he won eight races and became the first driver to win the Indianapolis 500 and the IndyCar championship in the same season since Dario Franchitti in 2010.